 I think working a workout into sightseeing is hands-down the easiest and most enjoyable (and often sweat-free, score) option of the bunch.
 My choice way to get into a destination is to walk it all.
 In fact, I would turn down all taxis and metros if it weren't for friends or hosts who often reel me back by telling me walking for seven hours straight probably isn't realistic.
 (OK, six then.)
 There's also biking; just about every major city has options for both bike tours and bike rentals.

-Kayaking, white water rafting, rollerblading, whatever it is, sign me up.
+Kayaking, going on rafting trips, rollerblading, whatever it is, sign me up.

 This is another obvious recommendation but I think it bears mentioning nonetheless.
 When it makes sense—as in when and where it seems OK for a solo woman like myself to be pounding the pavement—I like to get out and run.
 I'm probably waxing poetic but I think it offers a distinct type of immersion experience and a new perspective on a place.
 I'll usually scope out a park, run there and circle it a handful of times.
 I've found runners' clubs are welcome to incorporating in a tourist, too.